arabelo2/UMS/docs/theory/008 MLS_Array_Modeling.md

 - **Focusing** (finite $F$) increases lateral resolution by converging energy at a point.
 - **Combined steering + focusing** offers directional control and spatial selectivity — critical for nondestructive evaluation and imaging.

-We observe that:
+Key takeaways from the 13 figure comparisons:

-- **Higher M** increases directivity and narrows the beam.
+- **Higher M** improves lateral resolution by narrowing the beam and reducing diffraction effects.
-- **Windowing functions** (e.g., Hann vs. Rectangular) strongly affect sidelobe behavior — Hann provides smoother beam profiles.
+- **Windowing** (Hann, Hamming) reduces sidelobes at the cost of some energy efficiency.
+Rectangular gives stronger peak intensity but more ringing.
-- **Lower frequency** (e.g., 2.5 MHz) results in broader mainlobes due to longer wavelengths.
+- **Frequency** influences resolution — lower frequencies (e.g., 2.5 MHz) yield wider beams, while higher frequencies (5 MHz) offer finer resolution.
-- **Focused and steered beams** offer precise beam shaping capabilities — with trade-offs in resolution and beamwidth.
+- **Shallow focusing** (e.g., $F=20$) leads to tighter convergence but shorter beam propagation depth.

-This model serves as a fundamental building block for more advanced simulations, including MPS (Multi-Point Source) and full aperture imaging.
+This module is essential to explore the trade-offs in phased array system design and serves as a reference for advancing into 2-D and MPS beam modeling.

 ## References